yugabyte/yugabyte-db/docs/content/preview/deploy/manual-deployment/start-tservers.md

 type: docs
 ---

-{{< note title="Note" >}}

-- The number of nodes in a cluster running YB-TServers **must** equal or exceed the replication factor in order for any table to get created successfully.
-- For running a single cluster across multiple data centers or 2 clusters in 2 data centers, refer to the [Multi-DC Deployments](../../../deploy/multi-dc/) section.
-- Read more about the [yb-tserver service architecture](../../../architecture/yb-tserver/).

-{{< /note >}}

 This section covers deployment for a single region or data center in a multi-zone/multi-rack configuration.
 Note that single zone configuration is a special case of multi-zone where all placement related flags are set to the same value across every node.

+For instructions on running a single cluster across multiple data centers or 2 clusters in 2 data centers, refer to [Multi-DC deployments](../../../deploy/multi-dc/).

+For information about YB-TServer, refer to [YB-TServer service](../../../architecture/yb-tserver/).

 ## Example scenario